gbroxey/blog/wip5.md

 <center><img src="/blog/docs/assets/images/wip/hyperbola_one_rectangle.png"></center>
 <br>

 Shown is one rectangle (we will describe how they are chosen shortly) and the portion of the convex hull which lies inside, on the left.
-Considering all of the lattice points which lie inside the rectangle and strictly above the hyperbola, we can also take _their_ convex hull, which is shown on the right.
+Considering all of the lattice points which lie inside the rectangle and strictly above the hyperbola, we can also take _their_ convex hull, which is shown on the right[^10].
 It seems we have more points.

 > **Lemma 6.** A vertex $v$ of the convex hull above the hyperbola is also a vertex of the convex hull of the restricted set of points inside a rectangle containing $v$.